MicrosoftDocs/visualstudio-docs/docs/ide/visual-studio-search.md

 :::image type="content" source="media/visual-studio-search-menu.png" alt-text="Search Visual Studio menu items and commands":::

-Finally, you can search for windows or panels that you may have accidentally closed.
+Finally, you can search for windows or panels that you might have accidentally closed.
 For example, search for *test* to find and open the Test Explorer window:

 :::image type="content" source="media/visual-studio-search-window.png" alt-text="Search Visual Studio windows and panels":::